-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Monitoring: No monitoring is required.
+Mitigation: No mitigation is required.
+Monitoring: No monitoring is required.
 41. Sewer a) Require or result in the construction of new wastewater treatment facilities, including septic systems, or expansion of existing facilities, whereby the construction or relocation would cause significant environmental effects? b) Result in a determination by the wastewater treatment provider that serves or may service the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?